-Clemson is located at the foot of the Southern Blue Ridge escarpment, a feature Native Americans termed the "Blue Wall", which is a plant and animal biodiversity hotspot in North America that has been identified as the top priority area for conservation action in the US.
+Clemson is located at the foot of the Southern Blue Ridge escarpment, a feature the Cherokee people have termed the "Blue Wall", which is a plant and animal biodiversity hotspot in North America that has been identified as the top priority area for conservation action in the US.
 Beyond the Blue Wall, there is gradient of habitats and land use stretching down to the Atlantic Ocean, providing great opportunities to conduct research on how remnant and restored wildlife populations are responding to environmental change.
 This begins with building a strong understanding of a species natural history, but often also includes a direct evaluation of how environmental change (such as land use conversion or introduced diseases) could be driving wildlife responses at the individual, population and community-level.

 Carnivore community ecology

 Carnivores are fascinating species that play important roles in ecosystems, while also being highly sensitive to environmental change.
 For some species like coyotes, populations of these moderately sized carnivores are rapidly expanding.
 At the same time, some species have been extirpated or are on the decline.
 We are not only interested in the ecology these species individually, but how they interact and impact ecosystem function at the community level.